josehp304/bigChungus-30day-python/readme.md

 <h2>Day 7 python problem</h2>
 <br/>
 <h3>
-  Problem: Write a program to remove duplicate elements from a list using sets.
+Write a program to remove duplicate elements from a list using sets.
 </h3>

 ```bash